- Catering CxRA

 Search our directory

-They were billed as the Oscars of the fragrance industry, and indeed, the Fragrance Foundation's 30th anniversary FiFi awards ceremony had many of the elements of its more famous counterpart: plenty of red carpet, celebrity presenters wearing designer gowns, emotional thank you speeches, surprise winners and cheesy, scripted banter.
+NEW YORK They were billed as the Oscars of the fragrance industry, and indeed, the Fragrance Foundation's 30th anniversary FiFi awards ceremony had many of the elements of its more famous counterpart: plenty of red carpet, celebrity presenters wearing designer gowns, emotional thank you speeches, surprise winners and cheesy, scripted banter.
 (Who writes this stuff, anyway?)

 After a champagne reception in Avery Fisher Hall's grand promenade, more than 1,250 guests filed into the theater for the awards presentation.
 Co-host Tommy Tune started by singing “There's No Business Like Nose Business,” which elicited cheers from the audience.